 Selection criteria

-- paper addresses an innovative research question or approaches the question in an innovative way
+- addresses an innovative research question or approaches the question in an innovative way

 - contains technically challenging work